Flying Gecko Care Sheet

 Water

-Of course, don’t forget a wall-mounted water bowl!
+We recommend a wall-mounted water bowl.
 Flying geckos mostly prefer to lap droplets of water off walls and leaves after the enclosure has been misted, but it’s still important to provide a more consistent drinking source as well.
 Change the water daily and scrub the bowl with a reptile-safe disinfectant weekly, or whenever it becomes soiled.

 How to handle your flying gecko

 Flying geckos are very delicate and fast, so it’s best not to try handling them.
-If you want to interact with your pet, try hand-feeding it with a pair of feeding tweezers instead.
+They can also drop their tails if frightened, so be aware of that.
+If you want to bond with your gecko, try hand-feeding it with a pair of feeding tweezers instead.

 *This care sheet contains only very basic information.
 Although it’s a good introduction, please further your research with high-quality sources.
 The more you know, the better you will be able to care for your pet!